JonmarCorpuz/SecondBrain/Protocol - TCP.md

 The window size field specifies the size of the receive window

 * Used for flow control
-* Allows more data to be sent before an acknowledgement is required
+* Allows more data to be sent before an acknowledgement is required by using a sliding window, which is a feature that manages the amount of data that can be sent before receiving an acknowledgement from the receiver